awsdocs/amazon-sns-developer-guide/doc_source/sns-settings-register-campaign-10dlc.md

 1. Under **Account Settings**, and then under **SMS and voice**, choose **10DLC campaigns**\.

-1. On the **Create a 10DLC campaign** page, the **Fees** section displays the one\-time carrier 10DLC campaign registration fee, separate from any monthly or AWS fees, in addition to the monthly 10DLC campaign fee\.
+1. On the **Create a 10DLC campaign** page, the **Fees** section displays the one\-time carrier 10DLC campaign registration fee, separate from any monthly fees charged by AWS, in addition to the monthly 10DLC campaign fee\.
 This fee charged is per campaign\.

 1. For **Company name**, choose the company that you're creating this campaign for\.
 If you haven't already registered the company, you must do that first\.